 The battery is a storehouse of electrical energy for starting the engine.
 All cars and light trucks today have a 12-volt battery.
 Most are also maintenance-free, meaning you do not have to add water to them periodically.
 Some even have built-in charge indicators to tell you if they need charging.
 A green dot in the window means the battery is at least 75% charged, no dot means it needs recharging, and a clear or yellow window means you need a new battery because the water level inside is low.
 Do NOT try to jump start or charge such a battery.
 You might be able to salvage the battery if you can pry the sealed caps open and add water, but usually the battery must be replaced.
 Batteries are rated according to their Cold Cranking Amp (CCA) capacity.
 As a rule of thumb, an engine needs a minimum of one CCA for every cubic inch of displacement, and preferably two.
 The higher the CCA rating of the battery, the better.
 A typical passenger car battery might be rated at 500 CCA or higher.
 See Battery Testing, and Battery Jump Starting.

 A condition where combustion gases literally blow around the piston rings.
 When air and fuel are ignited inside the combustion chamber, the resulting explosion creates tremendous heat and pressure.
 The piston rings are supposed to seal against the cylinder walls to prevent the hot gases from escaping.
 But every engine suffers a small amount of blowby anyway.
 If the rings and cylinders are worn, blowby can be a real problem.
 The gases are mostly water vapor and unburned fuel, so when they enter the crankcase they contaminate the oil.
 Most of the gases are sucked out through the crankcase ventilation system (See PCV Valve) before they can do much damage.
 But in an engine with a lot of wear, excessive blowby can lead to rapid sludge buildup.
+For information on how to check blowby see Engine Blowby.

 The leaning or tipping of a vehicle's body to one side when turning sharply.
 This reduces traction and increases tire scuff due to undesirable alignment changes.
 Body roll is controlled primarily by a sway bar, but the stiffness of the springs and shocks also play a role.